Where will you find seals?

 In the sea, obviously!
 But seriously, seals like to spend plenty of time on land too.
 There’s two types of species in Scotland – harbour seals (sometimes known as common seals) and grey seals.
 You’ll find them all along Scotland’s coasts.
 The bulk of the UK’s population of both harbour seals and grey seals can be found in Scottish waters.

 Harbour seals are smaller than grey seals and typically weigh up to 100kg.
 Their faces have a wee bit of resemblance to a dog’s.
-They like to make home on sheltered beaches and coastal areas.
-Usually, they are grey but there are rare white blonde and black ones too.
+They like to make their home on sheltered beaches and coastal areas.
+Usually, they are grey but there are rare white, blonde and black ones too.
 Harbour seals can be found in many places, but particularly on Scotland’s islands in the far north, such as the Hebrides, and our west coast.
 They birth pups in early summer.

 Grey seals are larger than harbour seals and adult males can weigh over 300kg.
 They are usually grey with dark marking and spots.
 They prefer more exposed waters and coasts and, outside of breeding season, they forage in areas close to the open sea.
-Pregnant grey seals return to breeding sites every autumn to birth.
+Pregnant grey seals return to breeding sites every autumn to give birth.